 - Niakwa Park

 This neighbourhood, just 10 minutes from the centre, is in the green space of a city golf course.
-It is largely residential to the south, where luxury apartments and condos for rent house young urban professionals who seek tranquility on the links without compromising on bells, whistles, or downtown amenities.
+It is largely residential to the south, where luxury apartments for rent and condos for rent house young urban professionals who seek tranquility on the links without compromising on bells, whistles, or downtown amenities.

 3. Safest neighbourhoods in Winnipeg